opendatadiscovery/odd-platform/docs/configuration-and-deployment/odd-platform.md

 <summary>YAML entries VS environment variables</summary>

-&#x20;Let's say you need to define the following configuration block and configure the Platform with it using environment variables.
+&#x20;Here is an example of how to define the following block and configure the Platform with it using environment variables.

 YAML: